Retail valuations

 Inventory considerations include an assessment of inventory turnover, typical inventory requirements, the level of inventory at the valuation date and the valuation of any obsolete or surplus inventory.

-Experience
+Retail Valuation Experience

 Lotus Amity values both bricks and mortar and online retailers.
 Previous retail valuation engagements have included the following:

-- The valuation of a sporting footwear and apparel retailer, operating from ten stores and online; key issues included the valuation of significant surplus inventory and the impact on future margins.
+- The valuation of a sporting footwear and apparel retailer, operating from ten stores and online.
+Key issues included the valuation of significant surplus inventory and the impact on future margins.
 Share valuation report prepared to determine the cost basis for the transfer of shares to a testamentary trust for tax purposes.

 - The valuation of car dealerships and the floor plan financing.
 Valuation report prepared for restructuring purposes.